In N.C. election fraud case, witness says operative held 800 absentee ballots

 Breaking News Emails

-WASHINGTON – McCrae Dowless, the man whose “get-out-the-vote" activities are the center of the election fraud investigation in North Carolina, told a local political campaign volunteer that he was holding onto 800 absentee ballots, according to a new affidavit obtained by NBC News.
+WASHINGTON — McCrae Dowless, whose “get-out-the-vote" activities are at the center of the election fraud investigation in North Carolina, told a local political campaign volunteer that he was holding onto 800 absentee ballots, according to a new affidavit obtained by NBC News.

-The new affidavit is the latest development in an investigation into election fraud involving absentee ballots that has postponed the certification of the election of the ninth congressional district race and at least two local races in the Tar Heel State.
+The affidavit is the latest development in an investigation involving absentee ballots that has postponed the certification of the results in the 9th Congressional District and in at least two other races in the state.

-In the signed statement, Kenneth Simmons said that he met Dowless at a local Republican Party meeting in the small town of Dublin.
-Dublin is located in Bladen County, the epicenter of the election fraud investigation involving absentee ballots.
+In the signed statement, Kenneth Simmons said that he met Dowless at a Republican Party meeting in the small town of Dublin, which is in Bladen County, the epicenter of the investigation.

 North Carolina gears up for possible new election in 9th districtDec.
 11, 201806:15

-During that interaction, Simmons wrote, he and his wife saw Dowless with a large number of absentee ballots “in his possession.”
+Simmons wrote that he and his wife saw Dowless with a large number of absentee ballots “in his possession.”

 “My concern,” Simmons concluded at the end of his affidavit, “was that these ballots were not going to be turned in.”